-The Office of Surveyor-General Victoria (OSGV) is responsible for monitoring and regulating cadastral surveying in Victoria.
+The Surveyor-General Victoria (SGV) is responsible for monitoring and regulating cadastral surveying in Victoria.

 The Surveyors Registration Board of Victoria (SRBV) is a statutory body responsible for establishing and maintaining educational requirements for licensing land surveyors, maintaining a register of licensed surveyors, and managing disciplinary procedures.
 To perform cadastral surveys in Victoria, a surveyor must be licensed by the SRBV.

 From time to time the Surveyor-General of Victoria introduces practice directives to help licensed surveyors interpret regulations and inform them of changes to requirements issued by the Surveyors Registration Board of Victoria.